microsoft/pxt/docs/blog/arcade/tilecode.md

 ### TileCode Vision

+TileCode enables the process of game creation to take place on gaming handhelds themselves, instead of tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
+With TileCode, we’ve already created a variety of retro video games, including Snake, Bejeweled, Pac-Man, Boulder Dash, and Sokoban (see examples in the banner).

 TileCode aims to enable everyone to become creators of video games and not just consumers.
 TileCode leverages the concepts of board games (a board is a grid of squares, board pieces move from square to square, and game rules define the permitted moves) to introduce computational concepts through the medium of video games.
 Users start with a *low floor* as they are able to simply play a game and change one rule or elements of the game world.
 Once familiar with the application, players are provided with *wide walls* for creating different types of games.
-Ultimately, TileCode presents opportunities for *high ceiling* learning activities that challenge users to implement more challenging games.
+Ultimately, TileCode presents opportunities for *high ceiling* learning activities that challenge users to implement more complex games.

-TileCode enables the process of game creation to take place on gaming handhelds themselves, instead of tablets/laptops/desktops, using just the **four-way direction pad** and the **A and B buttons** common to most handhelds, as shown above.
-With TileCode, we’ve already created a variety of retro video games, including Snake, Bejeweled, Pac-Man, Boulder Dash, and Sokoban (see examples in the banner).

 ### TileCode: Design and Coding

-As shown on the TileCode home screen (below-left), there are eight game slots available to program (on an Arcade device, game assets are stored in the device's non-volatile flash memory; in the browser, game assets are stored in browser local storage).
+As shown on the TileCode home screen (below-left), there are eight game slots available to program.
+On an Arcade device, game assets are stored in the device's non-volatile flash memory; in the browser, game assets are stored in browser local storage.
 For each game, TileCode allows users to select game characters (sprites) and game background (tiles) from a gallery, modify the sprites and tile backgrounds, and create a game level by editing the game map, as shown in the three other screens:

 ![TileCode screens](/static/blog/arcade/tilecode/screens.JPG)